Kent27/ai-setup/lean-agents-md-prompt.md

 ### Information Diet (most important)
 - [ ] Every line answers: "Would an agent get this wrong without being told?" — if no, cut it
-- [ ] Root AGENTS.md is under 80 lines
+- [ ] New root AGENTS.md files are under 80 lines
-- [ ] Sub-files are under 50 lines each
+- [ ] New sub-files are under 50 lines each
+- [ ] Existing AGENTS.md files only expand beyond previous limits when the added information is genuinely high value
+- [ ] No AGENTS.md exceeds 150 lines
 - [ ] No file trees, directory descriptions, or framework explanations
 - [ ] No "Definition of Done" or prescriptive validation checklists
 - [ ] No duplicate information across files